Anwar Ibrahim cabinet

-The Anwar Ibrahim cabinet is the current federal cabinet of Malaysia, formed on 3 December 2022, eight days after Anwar Ibrahim took office as the 10th Prime Minister of Malaysia.
-The composition of the cabinet was announced a day earlier on 2 December 2022, consisting of almost all parties represented in the 15th Parliament.
-Although Perikatan Nasional was also invited to join the government, it decided to reject the offer and instead formed the federal opposition.
-The governing parties have named this cabinet the "Unity Government Cabinet" (Malay: Kabinet Kerajaan Perpaduan) despite it not technically being a unity government.
+The Anwar Ibrahim cabinet is the current federal cabinet of Malaysia, formed on 3 December 2022, nine days after Anwar Ibrahim took office as the 10th Prime Minister of Malaysia.
+The composition of the cabinet was announced by Anwar a day earlier on 2 December 2022, consisting of most of the political coalitions and parties represented in the 15th Parliament.
+It was the 23rd cabinet of Malaysia formed since independence.
+Although Perikatan Nasional (PN) was also invited to join the government, it decided to decline the invitation and instead formed the opposition.
+The government is often referred to as "unity government" (Malay: Kerajaan Perpaduan) or informally, Madani government (Malay: Kerajaan Madani).

-Composition

-Ministers

-As of 3 December 2022, the ministers have been: